slackhq/enzyme-to-rtl-codemod/README.md

 ## 2. Running the conversion flow with individual methods for one file:
 This approach gives you more control over the flow and allows you to inspect the output of each method.
 You may also want to extract only the AST-converted code.
 Important: The methods must be called in the correct order, as the flow depends on it.

-1. Import all the individual methods.
-See the Exported Methods section for more details on each method.
 ```ts
 // Import the required methods
 import {